 Welcome to Cannas Australia.
-Cannas Australia is now an Informational and research site covering cannas grown, bred and found throughout Australia with a small selection of cannas for sale to Australian gardeners.
+Cannas Australia is an Informational and research site covering cannas grown, bred and found throughout Australia with an exquisite selection of New and Heirloom varieties available soon to Australian gardeners.

 Growing these tropical plants I have really enjoyed as they just flower for so long here in Victoria, my canna collection has grown and includes old heritage and hybrid canna plants such as the old Humbert Cannas to some new garden plants like Canna Vestarae to the dwarf short growing spotted cultivar with the appropriate name of Spotted Delight.